 Poster: Ron Mader, Felicidades

-Mexico City – Xochimilco is a tourism case study for those keen on city parks, ecotourism, and cultural tourism in a fragile, vulnerable landscape, also a veritable World Heritage Site.
-Closed during the COVID19 Pandemic, as of August 2020, the boats are running again.
+Mexico City – Xochimilco is a tourism case study for those keen on city parks, ecotourism, and cultural tourism in a fragile, vulnerable landscape, also a veritable World Heritage Site (along with the historic center of the city).
+Closed during the COVID19 Pandemic, as of August 2020, the boats (trajineras) are running again.

-On my list of top places in the world to visit, Mexico City ranks at the top, and among the top faves – easily the canals and gardens of Xochimilco.
+On our list of top places in the world to visit, Mexico City ranks among the top faves – with much love going to the canals and gardens of Xochimilco.